ruby-R53/fpkg/README.md

 course) for installing and uninstalling packages.
 Since not every package uses the same steps for building, that was the solution I came up with. `fpkg add` already redirects you to write those steps using your text editor of choice, though!

+Then, as for the files in `/etc/fpkg/`···
+- `/etc/fpkg/fpkg.conf`: the configuration file containing all information needed for fpkg to work according to your environment.
+See more below.
+- `/etc/fpkg/bashrc`: the resource file for the Bash shell used by fpkg to work on your packages' directories.
+It's not a whole separate environment, but it's different enough to recognize it.
+- `/etc/fpkg/modules/`: module files.
+Those tell fpkg how to perform updates, get commit messages and such.
+You *must* have it, otherwise nothing will even work at all.

 ### Requirements